Look at the world

 Dryness of the eyes will be experienced through eye redness, chronic eye irritation and rapid blinking to “wet” the eye, and decreased or less clear vision.
 When we are younger our eyes are kept moist by producing an amazingly complex substance known as TEARS!
 It is incredible to note that the tears have multiple layers and that these layers all serve a purpose.
 There is a mucous layer to the tear that basically makes the tear stick to the eyes surface.
 There is a liquid layer (aqueous layer) that acts to bathe the eye and keep it clear of foreign sustains or debris that flies into the eye.
 The last layer consists of fats (lipid layer) that prevents the tears from evaporating too quickly.

 The tear film is made in the lacrimal glands and their proper function can be affected by the aging process, overuse of contact lenses, environmental irritants and Corrective Laser Eye Surgery, to name but a few.
-If the tear ingredients are no longer properly balanced, patients will experience dry eyes.
+If the tear ingredients are no longer properly balanced, patients will experience dry eyes regardless of the natural treatment for dry eyes built in our human body system.

 What is PRP?/